lmcrean/dottie/frontend/src/pages/chat/chat-detail/components/buttons/send-initial-message/README.md

 # Send Initial Message API

+This component is actually rendered in the assessment page, not the chat page, but it's here as it's more relevant to the chat page functionality.

-This directory contains the API function for sending initial messages with assessment context.
+This component contains the API function for sending initial messages with assessment context.

 ## Endpoint